Today's 5-Minute Tip of the Week ...

 - Making a commitment to continuous self-training in ways that are fun and fulfilling.

 - The use of robotic software technology whenever possible.
-For example, using: the Publii static websie publisher.
+For example, using: the Publii static website publisher.
 Or if your website publishing needs are more complex, consider using a web content management system like Joomla to auto integrate registrations, autoresponders, artificial intelligence routines, outside third-party services, and more.

 How Can We Best use Technology to Automate?